ww-daniel-mora/presentations/introduction/introduction.md

 * Act as a professional.
 Treat your coworkers and me with respect.
 Come to work every day.
 Not everything will be fun.
 * Operate as a team.
 We will support each others growth and success.

-## Expectations you should have of me
-* I will support your career growth
-* I am accountable to my commitments
-* I will ask challenging questions
-* I am here to support you